 The new research highlighting the potential of this HIV antibody combo is part of efforts to reduce dependency on daily pills, thereby safeguarding both individuals and communities.
 And the results suggest that this may be possible sometime soon.

-  The primary aim with bNAb therapy is to make it possible for patients to develop similar defense mechanism as elite controllers.
+The primary aim of bNAb therapy is to make it possible for patients to develop similar defense mechanisms as elite controllers.
 It targets boosting the ability of the immune system to suppress the virus.

 A particular quality that makes this approach particularly appealing is that it will be administered less frequently, compared to regular pills.
 These antibodies will work for longer in the body.

 It was shown in earlier research that the use of a bNAb can help to reduce HIV levels in the blood.
 However, this effect does not last for a long time.
 The virus mutates after a while to render the antibody used against it ineffective.

 This explains why the Rockefeller University researchers led by Professor Michel C. Nussenzweig decided on a two-pronged approach.
 They felt that when two antibodies are targeted against the virus from different angles the likelihood of resistance will reduce.